En+ Group: Demerger of RUSAL

-EN+’s RUSAL business unit announced a plan in May of 2021 to split itself into two companies, separating its high-carbon products from its low-carbon products.
+EN+’s RUSAL business unit announced a plan in May 2021 to split itself into two companies, separating its high-carbon products from its low-carbon products.
 The low-carbon company will be called AL+ and was expected to keep 60% of its aluminum production and 70% of its alumina production assets.
 The high carbon assets will include five aluminum smelters, fours alumina refineries, and two bauxite mines.

 The move to demerge the company’s high and low carbon producing assets was part of a larger plan to reach net-zero carbon emissions by 2050.
-The net-zero plan, announced in January of 2021, would reduce the company’s greenhouse gas emissions by 35% by 2030 and put EN+ in compliance with the Paris Agreement and the European Green Deal.
+The net-zero plan, announced in January 2021, would reduce the company’s greenhouse gas emissions by 35% by 2030 and put EN+ in compliance with the Paris Agreement and the European Green Deal.
 Chief operating officer Vyacheslav Solomin leads the company’s Climate Change Taskforce.

 In late 2021, RUSAL opened the Taishet Aluminum Smelter, its first low-carbon aluminum facility.
 The plant, located in Siberia, runs exclusively on hydropower and is expected to produce 428,000 metric tons of aluminum each year.

 Leadership and Governance

 In November 2018, Vladimir Kiryukhin was appointed as CEO of EN+ Group.
 Kiryukhin’s predecessor, Vyacheslav Solomin, was named as COO.

 In January 2019, a new slate of board members was created consisting of twelve directors with a majority of independent directors.
 In addition to Chairman Lord Barker, the board has four board seats appointed by Deripaska and eight independent directors: Christopher Burnham, Andrey Sharonov, Carl Hughes, Joan MacNaughton, Timur Valiev, Zhanna Fokina, Thurgood Marshall, Audrey Yanovsky, Vadim Geraskin, and Elena Nesvetaeva.

 Following Russia’s 2022 invasion of Ukraine, Barker resigned as chairman along with Joan MacNaughton, a non-executive director.
-Christopher Bancroft Burnham was appointed chairman in March of 2022 to replace Barker.
+Christopher Bancroft Burnham was appointed chairman in March 2022 to replace Barker.